-A double stone row (or avenue) measuring 865m long, including at least 120 recumbent large-sized orthostats leading across on a wide ridge.
-The row is orientated east to west and both ends were probably denoted by large pillars.
-When standing this was probably the most impressive row on Dartmoor.
-The fact that all the stones are recumbent strongly suggests that they were deliberately felled.
+A double stone row (or avenue) measuring 865m long, including at least 120 mainly recumbent large-sized orthostats leading across a wide ridge.
+The row is orientated east to west and curves northward at either end.
+When standing this was probably the most impressive row on Dartmoor and is the only example of an avenue in the region.
+The fact that nearly all the stones are recumbent could suggest that they were deliberately felled or more probably that they were inadequately set in the first place.
 There are four other stone rows in the vicinity together with several cairns and prehistoric settlements.

 |England Devon Dartmoor SX 65016 61113 Lat 50.434309 Long -3.9020334|

 Map showing the location of Piles Hill stone row.

 Simplified plan of Piles Hill stone alignment (Source: Butler, J., 1993, 63).

 |No. of stones: 120||Size of stones: Large only|

 |Upper end: Pillar||Lower end: Pillar|

 |Straight (Yes or No) : No||Sea View: Yes|

 |Land Status: National Park|

 Category: Plausible.
 Despite the fact that all the stones are recumbent no doubts have been expressed regarding the prehistoric interpretation of this row.